reactjs/az.react.dev/content/docs/implementation-notes.md

   }

   getPublicInstance() {
-    // DOM komponentlərində yalnız DOM nodunu ifşa edin. return this.node;
+    // DOM komponentlərində yalnız DOM nodunu ifşa et. return this.node;
   }